The Best Beauty Buys for Amazon Prime Day

 It comes with a fat, spiky brush that eliminates clumps and delivers on length.
 One time I was wearing this in a Sephora and a stranger actually stopped me to ask what mascara I was wearing.

 These polishes are widely regarded as the way to go for best, no-chip manicure.
-Now you can stock up in a variety of colors including yellow, the trendiest color of summer.
+Now you can stock up in a variety of shades including yellow, the trendiest color of summer.

 Amazon reviewers love this drugstore mascara, praising it specifically for how well it does in the heat.
 One tube normally goes for $10, so you might as well get two.